wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 He deals with suicide directly after much preparation:

 > It was previously a question of finding out whether or not life had to have a meaning to be lived.
-It now becomes clear, on the contrary that it will be lived all the better if it has no meaning.
+It now becomes clear, on the contrary, that it will be lived all the better if it has no meaning.

-He argues this acceptance of The Absurd and seizing the opportunity to accept your experience is a form of revolt/rebellion against the human condition; a sort of personal vendetta to keep your consciousness alive and laugh in the face of the cold and indifferent world simply because you feel like it.
+He argues this acceptance of The Absurd and seizing the opportunity to accept your experience is a form of revolt/rebellion against the human condition, a sort of personal vendetta to keep your consciousness alive and laugh in the face of the cold and indifferent world simply because you feel like it.
 One who accepts the absurd condition concludes that they have ultimate freedom in how they decide to live every second; there are no referees, no rulebook.
 Perhaps this is not enough to convince those that find life to be unbearable suffering, and I would not discount that.
 Camus is engaging with suicide at an intellectual level: he argues about it as a primarily logical problem that can be reasoned about as a philosopher rather than the terrible last result contemplated by a crushed soul.

 ### Philosophical Suicide

-Camus argues that competing theistic philosophies commit *Philosophical Suicide*, a sort of throwing up your hands at attempting to reason and just leave at "it must be divine".
+Camus argues that competing theistic philosophies commit *Philosophical Suicide*, a sort of throwing up your hands at attempting to reason and just leave at "it must be divine."

 I do not know exactly where I stand on this point.
 I think that it is permissible to theorize about divine planes beyond our own, but perhaps believing that there must exist some divine being is where the *Philosophical Suicide* comes in.